International Trade Law Firms: A Powerful Way to Help Your Business Grow

 Akerman’s International Trade and Customs Practice offers their customers strategic advice in order for them to gain and maintain their advantage in the global trade market.

-Chambers Global singled them out for their deep expertise in international trade matters, helping both multinational and local companies with all aspects of the movement of goods and services across borders.
+Chambers Global singled them out for their deep expertise in international trade matters, helping both multinational and local companies with all aspects of the movement of goods, consumer goods and services across borders.

 Akin Gump Strauss Hauer & Feld LLP